ajeetraina/ollama-labs/content/_index.md

 ## Join the Community

 Ollama has a growing community of developers and enthusiasts.
-Join us on [GitHub](https://github.com/ollama/ollama) or our [Discord server](https://discord.gg/ollama) to connect with other users and contributors.
+Join us on [GitHub](https://github.com/ollama/ollama) or the [Collabnix Community](https://collabnix.com) to connect with other users and contributors.